Case Study: ODEC Wildcat Point Generation Facility

 The ODEC Wildcat Point generation facility.

-Our sales consultant, Aaron Morey, made several site visits to meet with Mark and Paul at the ODEC plant to discuss their needs and to provide options that best suited the project.
+Our sales consultant, Aaron Morey, covers our Maryland territory.
+He made several site visits to meet with Mark and Paul at the ODEC plant to discuss their needs and to provide options that best suited the project.
 Through those discussions, they decided to build a mezzanine in the maintenance area for storing tools and other supplies, since floor space was not available.
 Shelving was also needed for the warehouse.

 Scroll to see more